Willie Nepoose: History

 Nepoose was a member of the Samson Cree Nation in the Alberta unincorporated community of Hobbema (since 2014 called Maskwacis).
-Before the murder Nepoose was a drifter and alcoholic who had a number of minor offenses on his record.
+Before the murder, Nepoose was a drifter and alcoholic who had several criminal convictions, including two sex related offences, four offences involving violence or threats of violence, nineteen property related offences, four drunken driving offences, at least four instances of parole violations and fifteen other assorted criminal convictions.

-In mid-1986 the 43-year-old First Nations woman Rose Marie Desjarlais of Edmonton was strangled to death.
+In mid-1986, the 43-year-old First Nations woman Rose Marie Desjarlais of Edmonton was strangled to death.
 Her naked body was discovered in a gravel pit near Ponoka, Alberta.
 She had led a troubled life: she had been orphaned, struggled with alcoholism, and often depended on welfare.
 Nepoose was arrested a few weeks later that July.
 No physical evidence tied Nepoose to the case, and the trial relied on testimony from two women who stated they had witnessed Nepoose murder the woman.
 The court rejected Nepoose's alibi that he was drinking with his brothers in a hotel at the time of the murder, as the room was not registered in Nepoose's name.
 Nepoose was given a life sentence.